Laptops · Resale guide

 | 2026 | No manufacturer warranty.
 All repairs out-of-pocket. |

-For a laptop this old, third-party insurance from providers like Flipkart or Amazon is generally not worth the premium.
-The cost of the policy often outweighs the depreciated value of the laptop, and claims might be tricky due to its age.
+For a laptop this old, third-party insurance from providers like Jio or Bajaj Allianz is generally not worth the premium.
+The cost of the policy often approaches the depreciated value of the laptop, and claims might be subject to high deductibles or complex terms for older devices.

 Pre-Purchase Inspection Checklist